JingwenWu09/MCT-draftlink/README.md

-# Optimization Testing
+# Model Checker Testing
-Our approach leverages tailored code construction strategies to generate input programs that meet optimization conditions.
-Subsequently, it applies various compiler optimization transformations to produce semantically equivalent test programs.
-By comparing the outputs of the pre- and post-transformation programs, this method effectively identifies incorrect optimization bugs.
+Based on the metamorphic testing paradigm, we explore the usefulness of optimization-guided equivalence transformations for validating software model checkers in this paper.
+In particular, we propose a general testing approach that involves four major steps: 1) perform program analysis to select particular code snippets that meet specific transformation conditions; 2) apply optimization-guided equivalence transformations to the selected code snippets to get new code snippets; 3) embed the equivalence relations between variables in the original and transformed code snippets as properties to be verified within the program (i.e., create effective test cases); 4) validate the test programs with the model checker and compare the actual verification results with the expected ones.
+If discrepancies are found, it indicates potential bugs in the software model checker.
 The detailed process is illustrated in the figure below.

 <img src="./workflow.jpg" alt="Workflow image" width="600" />

-By default, we uses Csmith to produce seed programs.
+We use gcc regression testcases as seed programs.

 # Structure of the project